Faraday1987/Faraday1987/README.md

 ###

+<p align="left">✨ Creating bugs since the years when Flash and Actionscript existed.
+<br>📚 I always find myself learning new technologies.
+<br> 🦷 I am studying to become a dentist.
-<p align="left">✨ Creating bugs since the years when Flash and Actionscript existed.<br>📚 I always find myself learning new technologies.<br>🛸 Want to get in touch?<br>❤️ I'd love to hear from you.<br>🌱 I am interested in opportunities such as Front-End, BackEnd with Golang, as well as personal project development.<br>💬 However, if you have another request or question, contact me.</p>
+<br>🛸 Want to get in touch?
+<br>❤️ I'd love to hear from you.
+<br>🌱 I am interested in opportunities such as Front-End, BackEnd with Golang, as well as personal project development.
+<br>💬 However, if you have another request or question, contact me.</p>

 ###